Linotype machine: Pi matrices

 In typesetting, it is sometimes necessary to use characters that are uncommon or obscure enough that it does not make sense to assign them to a magazine channel.
 These characters are referred to as pi characters or sorts. ("Pi" in this case refers to an obscure printer's term relating to loose or spilled type.)
 Footnote marks, rarely used fractions, and mathematical symbols are examples of pi characters.
 In the linotype machine, a pi matrix has all teeth present (code 127, no teeth cut away) so it will not drop from the distributor bar and will not be released into either the main or the auxiliary magazine.
 Instead, it travels all the way to the end and into the flexible metal tube called the pi chute and is then lined up in the sorts stacker, available for further use.

+Health hazards

+Workers were at risk for lead poisoning and antimony poisoning, and mesothelioma caused by exposure to asbestos insulation.
+Asbestos fibers could go airborne when contaminated asbestos cement around the crucible was scraped out.
+The danger from lead and antimony was not from fumes in the casting room, but from dust, handling of castings (and failure to wash hands before eating), and fumes from melting of scraps.

+Linotype machines that used gas burners needed to be well-ventilated to prevent buildup of carbon monoxide.